Learn how to make a charming Buffalo Checked DIY Hummingbird feeder heater crate using red Christmas lights to keep nectar from freezing!

 Once the crate was flipped on its side, it was the perfect proportion to house the hummingbird feeder inside!

-An eye hook was screwed in, and nearly called it done.
+An eye hook was screwed in the top, and nearly called it done.

-The crate blocked the wind VERY well… but the hummingbirds somewhat resisted it.
-And since we were close to freezing temperatures, I wanted to come up with a way to keep it warmer so the feeder didn’t freeze.
+The crate blocked the wind VERY well and it’s easy to turn around at a moment’s notice… but the hummingbirds somewhat resisted it.
+Since we were close to freezing temperatures, I wanted to come up with a way to keep it warmer so the nectar didn’t freeze.

 So today I’m going to share how I turned this crate into a pretty epic DIY Hummingbird feeder heater crate using Christmas lights that not only attracted the hummingbirds even more thanks to the red lights, it’s toasty warm for them too!